This post was most recently updated on February 1st, 2019

 Ex-Master Sgt.
-Pablo Martinez, one of those who were convicted of murder, confessed that Ninoy was indeed chosen by Marcos to be his successor.
-The president’s decision reportedly irked some of his allies, and so plans to assassinate Ninoy were made afterwards.
+Pablo Martinez, one of those convicted of murder, confessed that Ninoy was indeed chosen by Marcos to be his successor.
+The president’s decision reportedly irked some of his allies, and so plans to assassinate Ninoy were made afterward.

 The same report also discusses an alleged covenant between Marcos and Ninoy.
 A travel companion of Aquino in the U.S. said that the covenant included “the position of prime minister in the National Assembly, provided that Aquino won a seat in the 1984 elections.”